sebastiendonadio/devopsmlops/chapters/10-chapter8.md

 ###  Open Source Pipeline Implementations

 There are multiple open-source pipeline implementations and we list 3 of them in this chapter.
-Note that most of these implementations use YAML files to define the pipeline components and dependencies (including external library versions).
+Note that most of these implementations use YAML (Yet Another Markup Language) files to define the pipeline components and dependencies (including external library versions).
 An example of such a YAML file pipeline definition is in Figure 8.6.

 ```yaml